nodejs/node/doc/api/async_hooks.md

 If any `AsyncHook` callbacks throw, the application will print the stack trace and exit.
 The exit path does follow that of any uncaught exception.
-However `'exit'` callbacks will still fire unless the application is run with `--abort-on-uncaught-exception`, in which case a stack trace will be printed and the application exits, leaving a core file.
+However, `'exit'` callbacks will still fire unless the application is run with `--abort-on-uncaught-exception`, in which case a stack trace will be printed and the application exits, leaving a core file.

-The reason for this error handling behavior is that these callbacks are running at potentially volatile points in an object's lifetime.
-For example, during class construction and destruction.
+The reason for this error handling behavior is that these callbacks are running at potentially volatile points in an object's lifetime, for example during class construction and destruction.
 Because of this, it is deemed necessary to bring down the process quickly in order to prevent an unintentional abort in the future.
 This is subject to change in the future if a comprehensive analysis is